trachote/predict_elastic_tensor/se3t/README.md

 # SE(3)-Transformers
 This code is from [SE(3)-Transformers: 3D Roto-Translation Equivariant Attention Networks](https://github.com/FabianFuchsML/se3-transformer-public).
 The code has been modified to be able to set the number of hidden units of the radial part.
-This hyperparameter significantly improves the performance of the training on crystal structures.
+Tuning this hyperparameter leads to a substantial enhancement in the training performance on crystal structures.

 Please cite them as
 ```